lace/vg/README.md

 - `unpad` strips off a column (e.g. of ones).
 - `apply_homogeneous` applies a transformation matrix using homogeneous coordinates.
+- `principal_components` computes principal components of a set of coordinates. `major_axis` returns the first one.
 - Complete documentation: http://vgpy.readthedocs.io/